Search for Important Questions

 3. How can state-territory be acquired under International Law?
 Describe.

-3. Write an essay on Disarmament.
+3. Write an essay on Internationalism.

 1. Write short notes on the nature of international law.